MANUAL - ORGANISING HARVEST DAY

 Sorting

-Even if you can recognise trees well, sorting can be a challenge.
-In winter the saplings have o leafs, so one can only recognise the saplings using the buds.
-So we recommend using a bud chart, which makes it easy to recognise the most common species.
+Even if you’re good at identifying trees, sorting can be challenging.
+In winter, the saplings have no leaves, so one can only recognise the saplings by their buds.
+We recommend using a bud chart, which makes identifying the most common species easier.
 Often, the manager of the harvesting location will tell you which species can be removed that day.
-So focus on just a few species, that makes it a lot clearer!
-If you focus on 3 species, you also only have to recognise 3 species.
+So, focus on just a few species, as this makes it much easier!
+If you focus on 3 species, you only need to identify 3 species.

 Handy!